Project Summary

 Project Description

-The Highline Metrotown comprises a 53-storey tower and attached 3-level townhome units, founded over a shared, 8-level underground parkade.
-Highline Metrotown has a total of 327 residential units, a 13-floor hotel and about 4,700 square feet of ground-oriented retail space.
-Following project completion, Highline will be the tallest tower on Beresford Street, Burnaby, BC.
+The Highline Metrotown is a 53-storey tower across from the Metrotown mall and Skytrain station, with attached three-level townhome units, and founded over a shared, eight-level underground parkade.
+The modern high-rise has a total of 327 residential units, a thirteen-floor hotel, and about 4,700 square feet of ground-oriented retail space.
+Upon project completion, Highline was officially the tallest tower on Sussex Avenue in Burnaby, BC.

-The excavation for the underground parkade measured up to 100 feet in depth and was advanced adjacent to hundreds of municipal utilities in addition to an 8-storey residential tower which was constructed concurrently.
+The excavation for the underground parkade measured up to 100 feet in depth and was advanced adjacent to hundreds of municipal utilities, in addition to an eight-storey residential tower which was constructed concurrently.

-At the design development phase of the project, our geotechnical team directed a subsurface investigation comprising auger and odex drilling, dynamic cone penetration test (DCPT) soundings, and falling head permeability tests.
+At the design development phase of the project, RAM’s geotechnical team directed a subsurface investigation comprising auger and odex drilling, dynamic cone penetration test (DCPT) soundings, and falling head permeability tests.

 Based on the results of the subsurface investigation, a tied back shotcrete shoring system, measuring up to 100 feet in height, was designed to support the temporary excavation slope cuts.
 At the owner’s request, we developed an optimized shoring design comprising of shortened tied back anchors.
 The optimized anchor length was derived from wedge analyses and estimation of weathered till thickness.
 The reduction in anchor lengths along the excavation shoring faces resulted in an estimated $500,000 in labour and material cost savings.

-Since the west face of the excavation is located adjacent to an 8 storey building which was being constructed concurrently, we provided an excavation shoring design which coupled as underpinning to support the future, abutting building surcharge loads.
+Since the west face of the excavation was located adjacent to an 8-storey building that was in the process of being constructed, we provided an excavation shoring design which coupled as underpinning to support the future, abutting building surcharge loads.

 Inclinometers were installed at the shoring walls to monitor for deformations during construction.
 The maximum shoring face deflection measured with the inclinometers was up to 48mm, prompting us to provide supplemental shoring anchor tensioning recommendations, which were ultimately effective in stabilizing the shoring.